goldener-data/awesome-auto-annotation/README.md

 it is one of the main bottleneck in the release of impactful AI pipelines.
 Then, leveraging existing AI pipelines to automatically generate new annotations is a way to accelerate this process.

-This repository is aiming to provide a curated list of existing resources demonstrating automatic data labeling.
+This repository is aiming to provide a curated list of existing resources demonstrating automatic data labeling/annotation.
 The information is split by data type (image, text, video, sound, ...) and each of this type is split between:
 * list of public repositories
 * list of private tools
 * list of scientific publications

-Warning, our intent here is to provide a list of sources claiming to be able to automatically generate annotations.
+Warning, the intent here is to provide a list of sources claiming to use/implement auto labeling/annotation.
-Not all of these sources have been tested/verified and there is no guarantee that the claim of the authors are valid.
+Not all of these sources have been tested/verified and there is no guarantee that the expressed claims are valid.

 # image-auto-annotation